Bootstrap a management cluster

 • rhelLicense

 RHEL license name defined in rhellicenses.yaml.template, defaults to kaas-mgmt-rhel-license.
-Remove or comment out this parameter for CentOS and Ubuntu deployments.
+Remove or comment out this parameter for Ubuntu deployments.

 • diskGiB